hsmnn/hsmnn/README.md

 # Hi there 👋
-My name is Elie Hausmann and I live in Switzerland.
-I discovered programmation at school and I really enjoy to code with any language.
-My goal is to be, one day, a freelance developer.
-To do so, I'm learning and practicing...
+My name is Elie Hausmann and I love coding!
+Currently I code in Java, Python and Ruby on Rails.
+I also love web development with HTML, CSS and Sass.
 ## 🎯 I’m currently working on
 - My websites portfolio
 - A web app to create and manage meeting minutes
-- The BulleOnAir website
 ## 🌱 I’m currently learning
 - Ruby on rails
 - Python